 Availability and Fees

-I am currently able to work with individuals on either a long-term and a short-term basis in Newcastle-upon-Tyne and Sunderland on a Tuesday morning and afternoon, a Wednesday evening, and a Thursday evening.
-The cost per session is £55.00 for Sunderland and £60.00 for Newcastle, and the difference in price reflects differing cost overheads in providing the sessions.
-There is ample parking at both venues, and also local transport links are good with the metro rail network close to both.
+I am currently able to work with individuals on either a long-term and a short-term basis in Newcastle-upon-Tyne and Ryton, Gateshead on a Wednesday and Thursday evening.
+The cost per session £60.00.
+There is ample parking at both venues, and also local transport links are good.

 What to expect if you wish to make contact ...